 What are Index Funds invested in?

 Index funds invest in a wide variety of securities.
-However, index funds tend to invest in stocks, bonds, real estate, and other securities it is predetermined to track.
+However, index funds (exchange traded funds) tend to invest in stocks, bonds, real estate, and other securities it is predetermined to track.

 What is the Investment Goal of an Index Fund?

 Perform on par with the market index being tracked.
 However, depending on which index fund you purchase it is not uncommon for the fund to outperform (do better) than the market index it is designed to track.

 What is the Average Expense Ratio of an Index Fund?

 Traditionally, the expense ratio is between 0.09% – 0.11%.

 As you can see, index funds are best for individuals who are fine doing a little bit of market research.
 Though this may require a certain level of time commitment, index funds come with a lower expense ratio, which means your level of profitability increases substantially.

 What is a Mutual Fund?